sybilhoangRG/support.balsamiq.com/content/ui101/tooltips.md

 They are a great way to help novices without disrupting experienced users.
 A classic use case for tooltips is to show keyboard shortcuts when a user hovers over an action button.

-In ["About Face 3: The Essentials of Interaction Design"](https://www.amazon.com/About-Face-Essentials-Interaction-Design/dp/0470084111), Alan Cooper calls tooltips "one of the cleverest and most effective user-interface idioms we've ever seen."
+In ["About Face: The Essentials of Interaction Design"](https://www.amazon.com/dp/1118766571/), Alan Cooper calls tooltips "one of the cleverest and most effective user-interface idioms we've ever seen."

 ## When to Use Tooltips